cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2-trollstore.md

 ## Installing TrollStore

-The method that needs to be followed in order to install TrollStore depends on your current firmware version
+The method that needs to be followed in order to install TrollStore depends on your current firmware version, select the tab that fits your current firmware version and follow the subsequent steps

 ::: tip